TW-Robotics/Sieglinde_gripper_control/README.md

-# Taurob-3FingerGreifer
+# Taurob-3FingerGreifer (ROS Noetic - Dynamixel)

-Github Repository für den Taurob 3Finger Greifer
+This is the Repo for the Taurob Sieglinde 3-Finger-Gripper with Dynamixel Motors